dedalozzo/meta/README.md

 Meta
 ====
-A class and a collection to handle metadata and access them \"à la C#\".
+A class and a collection to handle metadata and access them "à la" C#.

 Composer Installation